aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/getting-started/set-license-using-embedded-resource/_index.md

 ---
-title: Set License Using Embedded Resource with Aspose.Page for .NET
+title: Configure Embedded Resource Licensing in .NET
 linktitle: Set License Using Embedded Resource
 second_title: Aspose.Page .NET API
-description: Learn how to set a license using embedded resources with Aspose.Page for .NET.
+description: Learn how to set license using embedded resources with Aspose.Page for .NET.
 Ensure compliance and unlock the full potential of document processing.
 weight: 14
 url: /net/getting-started/set-license-using-embedded-resource/
+date: 2026-02-23
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Set License Using Embedded Resource with Aspose.Page for .NET
+# How to Set License Using Embedded Resource with Aspise.Page for .NET

 ## Introduction

 Aspose.Page for .NET is a powerful library that enables developers to work with various document formats seamlessly.
-In this tutorial, we will guide you through the process of setting a license using an embedded resource with Aspose.Page for .NET.
-Licensing is a crucial step in utilizing Aspose.Page functionalities to their full extent, ensuring compliance and unlocking the library's potential.
+In this tutorial, **you’ll learn how to set license** using an embedded resource, a step that is essential for unlocking the full capabilities of the API while staying compliant with licensing terms.

+## Quick Answers
+- **What is the primary purpose of setting a license?** It removes evaluation limitations and enables full feature access.
+- **Do I need a physical license file on disk?** No – you can embed the license as a resource inside your assembly.
+- **Which .NET versions are supported?** .NET Framework 4.5+, .NET Core 3.1+, .NET 5/6/7+.
+- **Can I change the license at runtime?** Yes, by creating a new `Aspose.Page.License` instance and calling `SetLicense`.
+- **Is an embedded license safe from tampering?** Embedding the license reduces the risk of accidental removal, but you should still protect your assemblies.

 ## Prerequisites

 Before we dive into the tutorial, make sure you have the following prerequisites in place:

 1. Aspose.Page for .NET Library: Ensure that you have the Aspose.Page for .NET library installed.
-You can download it from [here](https://releases.aspose.com/page/net/).
+You can download it from the **[Aspose.Page for .NET download page](https://releases.aspose.com/page/net/)**.

 2. License File: Obtain the license file, commonly named "MergedAPI.Aspose.Total.NET.lic," which is essential for authenticating your use of Aspose.Page.
-If you don't have a license, you can get a temporary one from [here](https://purchase.aspose.com/temporary-license/).
+If you don't have a license, you can get a temporary one from the **[temporary license request page](https://purchase.aspose.com/temporary-license/)**.

-Now, let's proceed with the step-by-step guide on how to set the license using an embedded resource.
+Now, let's proceed with the step‑by‑step guide on how to set the license using an embedded resource.

 ## Import Namespaces